jbush001/NyuziProcessor/hardware/README.md

 The timescale is set to 1 ns by default, which simulates a 1 GHz clock speed.

+This has support for Verilator's ability to utilize multiple processors, which is disabled by default.
+To enable, configure using the following and perform a clean rebuild.

+    cmake -DENABLE_VERILATOR_THREADS=1 .

 ### Support for VCS

 Template scripts have been added to support building and running with